 If the foundation is already made from concrete or the existing space that is perfect for a robust foundation.
-Get some chalk and outline the area you wish to build your composite decking
+Get some chalk and outline the area you wish to installing your composite decking.

-If laying the deck over grass or soil, mark out the area and dig out to a depth of 50mm.
-Cover the ground with weed control fabric and add gravel.
+If installing the composite decking over grass or soil, mark out the area and dig out to a depth of 50mm.
+Then, cover the ground with weed control fabric and add gravel.
 Also we have a full guide on how to lay composite decking on grass

 Assembling the frame